 However, it also does more.
 In addition to instructional

-materials, PSF support provides needed technology and supports overall public
+materials, PSF support provides needed technology to Texas classrooms and supports overall public

 education funding.
 Since 1960, the fund has put more than $27 billion into our